AgnostiqHQ/covalent-ec2-plugin/README.md

 ## Covalent EC2 Executor Plugin

 Covalent is a Pythonic workflow tool used to execute tasks on advanced computing hardware.

-This executor plugin interfaces Covalent with an EC2 instance over SSH.
-This plugin is appropriate for executing workflow tasks on an instance that has been auto-provisioned and configured by the plugin.
+This plugin allows tasks to be executed in an AWS EC2 instance (which is auto-created) when you execute your workflow with covalent.

-## Installation
+## 1. Installation

 To use this plugin with Covalent, simply install it using `pip`: